Saturday, May 21, 2016

 FRANCE'S FIRST STRAIGHT STREET AND POINT OF FOCUS

-THE PATH WHERE THE SAINT IS SAID TO HAVE COLLAPSED WAS A TRADE ROUTE, WHICH HIS RELICS MADE A PILGRIMAGE ROUTE AS WELL
+THE PATH WHERE THE SAINT IS SAID TO HAVE COLLAPSED WAS A TRADE ROUTE, WHICH BECAME A PILGRIMAGE ROUTE WITH HIS RELICS...

 Adapted from Walking in France, Traditional Pilgrimage Routes / zoom (please scroll down)

-When the monarchy made the basilica its mausoleum, the pilgrimage for the relics meant also coming for the tombs:
+When the basilica became the royal mausoleum, for the relics also meant coming for the tombs:

 (From 638)

-The space by which pilgrims left the route to reach the church was the first straight street in France (Roman roads excepted)...
+The space by which pilgrims left the route to reach the church is the first straight street in France (Roman roads excepted)...

 That design will be at the heart